hbc/knowledgebase/RNAVelocity/velocyto_tutorial.md

 ## Example code

 I ran velocyto on a multi-omics data set.
-Different samples required different amounts of memory.
-For one sample, 160GB total requested memory wasn't enough to process (as it was for previous samples) but increasing to 200GB worked; note I didn't need to increase samtools' memory for this to work.
+Different sized samples required different amounts of memory, ranging from 60-250GB depending on the size of the original bam (5.6G - 124G).
+For larger samples, it's best to run this in `scratch`, which should have much faster I/O.

 Here's what the script looked like (please note these directories are real/live so you can go see how the directory is set up when writing your own script -- please don't overwrite them!):